Pierlam/ExpressionEvalSamples/README.md

 ## Roadmap

+Some future evolutions are planned in the pipe:

--Add the ability to use function call
+-Add the ability to use function call in expression (soon)

 exp: Myfct(),  MyOtherFct(a),  AnotherOneFct(a, 12)